TrueLayer/truelayer-client-javascript/README.md

 # Examples

-Two sample applications have been created and are available to run from the `./examples` folder.
+A simple sample application has been created and lives in `./examples`.
-In order to run the examples, `CLIENT_ID` and `CLIENT_SECRET` need to be set as environment variables.
+In order to run the application, `CLIENT_ID` and `CLIENT_SECRET` need to be set as environment variables.
 These can be obtained by signing up on https://truelayer.com.
 Set the environment variables from the console:

 ```bash